pasossp/ExplorartoryTest/TestCharter.md

 **Bugs:**
  1. **Title**: Once an expense amount is added it cannot be edited.

     **Steps to Reproduce**:
 	  - Go to homepage
 	  - Select any category icon.
 For eg:Entertainment
 	  - Add the expense amount
 	  - Tap on add Entertainment button
 	  - Tap on the Entertainment category

     **Actual Result** : New expense amount can be added

     **Expected Result**: No option displayed to edit the existing expense.
 So if a user makes a wrong entry, it cannot be changed.

+    **Priority**: High

+    **Severity**: Major

 **Issues**:
 		 - What is the amount depicted in blue colour?
 No clear indication of what amount it is and user has to guess what it means	.

 **Risks**:
 	- The balance and expense calculations accuracy, lack of labels causing confusion.

 	- No way to edit income and expense once entered.

 	- UI is cluttered and not very user friendly

 -------------------------------------------------------------------------------------------------------------------------------------------------------------